A synthetic approach to detecting $v_1$-periodic families: Introduction

+As a corollary of our computation of $\pi_{\ast,\ast}\j_{\F_2}$, we immediately obtain a synthetic analogue of a result of Andrews--Miller \cite{invertingeta} and Miller--Ravenel--Wilson \cite{mrw} that the synthetic $\al$-family $\al_n$ supports $\al_1^k$-multiplication for all $k\geq 0$ and $n\neq 2$; see \Cref{millerandrewsthm}.\\

-The framework of synthetic spectra allows us to also construct modified ASSs and ANSSs for the periodic spectra $\KO$ and $\J$, and we again compute these spectral sequences in their entirety.
-This is particularly interesting for the ASS, as the classical ASSs for all of the periodic spectra $\KU$, $\KO$, and $\J$ are trivial (and, in particular, do not converge); a consequence of the fact that the $\F_p$-homology of these spectra is zero.
-This modified ASS for $\J$ behaves like a nontrivial ASS converging to the $\K(1)$-local sphere; see \Cref{ktheoryconstructionsection} and \Cref{periodicvariantsofJsubsection}.\\
+We also use synthetic spectra to explore the periodic spectra $\KO$ and $\J$, again with an eye to producing computable and useful modified ASSs and ANSSs.
+This is particularly interesting for the ASS, as the classical ASSs for all of the periodic spectra $\KU$, $\KO$, and $\J$ are trivial and hence do not converge.
+This modified ASS for $\J$ behaves like a nontrivial ASS converging to the $\K(1)$-local sphere; see \Cref{ktheoryconstructionsection} and \Cref{periodicvariantsofJsubsection}.

-Our construction and study of $\j_E$ is done using the usual techniques of synthetic spectra together with a new $t$-structure on $\Syn_E$.
-In a little more detail, we construct \emph{linear $t$-structures} on the stable $\infty$-category $\Syn_E$ depending on a line $L$ and calculate their hearts.
-To simplify our exposition, we will restrict ourselves to the vertical line defined by the equation $x=0$ in the following statement; see \Cref{tstructuresexist} for a more general statement.

-\begin{theoremalph} Let $E$ be either $\BP$ or $\F_p$.
-There exists a left and right complete monoidal $t$-structure on $\Syn_E$, called the \emph{vertical $t$-structure}, whose connective objects are given by those synthetic spectra $X$ with $\pi_{a,b}X=0$ for $a<0$.
-Moreover, the heart of this $t$-structure is given by the abelian category of graded $\pi_{0,\ast}\1$-modules. \end{theoremalph}

-We then define $\j_E$ as the fibre of $\psi^3-1\colon \nu\ko\to\tau_{\geq 4}^\uparrow \nu\ko$, where the $4$-connective cover is taken with respect to the vertical $t$-structure on $\Syn_E$; see \Cref{imageofjconstructionsection}.
-The synthetic homotopy groups of $\j_E$ and the associated modified $E$-ASSs are then readily computed from the long exact sequence of the above fibre sequence; see \Cref{sssection} for many spectral sequence diagrams demonstrating this.